Zhou Jiangyong

 Zhou Jiangyong (周江勇 (Zhōu Jiāngyǒng); born September 1967) is a former Chinese politician and member of the Chinese Communist Party (CCP).
 He was investigated by China's top anti-graft agency in August 2021.
 Previously he served as CCP secretary of Hangzhou.
 He is the first ministerial-level official caught in Zhejiang since the 19th CCP National Congress in 2017.
+In 2023, he was found guilty of corruption, stripped of all his assets, and sentenced to life imprisonment in 2024.

 Biography

 Zhou was born in Ningbo, Zhejiang, in September 1967.
 After graduating from Yuyao Normal School in 1985, he became a teacher at Jiangshan School.